 - ASCII: The American Standard Code for Information Interchange (ASCII) is an 8-bit characterencoding scheme based on the English alphabet.
 ASCII codes represent text in computers, communications equipment, and other devices that work with text.
 ASCII refers to a single 8-bit ASCII character or an array of 8-bit ASCII characters with the high bit of each character set to zero. - asynchronous context handle: A remote procedure call (RPC) context handle that is used by a client when issuing RPCs against a server on AsyncEMSMDB interface methods.
 It represents a handle to a unique session context on the server. - binary large object (BLOB): A discrete packet of data that is stored in a database and is treated as a sequence of uninterpreted bytes. - callback address: An object that encapsulates an Internet address that is registered by a client and that a server can use for push notifications. - datagram: A style of communication offered by a network transport protocol where each message is contained within a single network packet.
 In this style, there is no requirement for establishing a session prior to communication, as opposed to a connection-oriented style. - handle: Any token that can be used to identify and access an object such as a device, file, or a window. - Hypertext Transfer Protocol (HTTP): An application-level protocol for distributed, collaborative, hypermedia information systems (text, graphic images, sound, video, and other multimedia files) on the World Wide Web. - Internet Protocol version 6 (IPv6): A revised version of the Internet Protocol (IP) designed to address growth on the Internet.
-Improvements include a 128-bit IP address size, expanded routing capabilities, and support for authentication (2) and privacy. - mailbox: A message store that contains email, calendar items, and other Message objects for a single recipient. - message class: A property that loosely defines the type of a message, contact, or other Personal Information Manager (PIM) object in a mailbox. - Messaging Application Programming Interface (MAPI): A messaging architecture that enables multiple applications to interact with multiple messaging systems across a variety of hardware platforms. - notification subscription: A request to receive notifications from a server when specific events occur on that server. - outstanding RPC call: An asynchronous remote procedure call (RPC) that has not been completed by a server yet.
+Improvements include a 128-bit IP address size, expanded routing capabilities, and support for authentication and privacy. - mailbox: A message store that contains email, calendar items, and other Message objects for a single recipient. - message class: A property that loosely defines the type of a message, contact, or other Personal Information Manager (PIM) object in a mailbox. - Messaging Application Programming Interface (MAPI): A messaging architecture that enables multiple applications to interact with multiple messaging systems across a variety of hardware platforms. - notification subscription: A request to receive notifications from a server when specific events occur on that server. - outstanding RPC call: An asynchronous remote procedure call (RPC) that has not been completed by a server yet.

 - remote operation (ROP): An operation that is invoked against a server.
 Each ROP represents an action, such as delete, send, or query.
-A ROP is contained in a ROP buffer for transmission over the wire. - remote procedure call (RPC): A context-dependent term commonly overloaded with three meanings.
-Note that much of the industry literature concerning RPC technologies uses this term interchangeably for any of the three meanings.
-Following are the three definitions: () The runtime environment providing remote procedure call facilities.
-The preferred usage for this meaning is "RPC runtime". () The pattern of request and response message exchange between two parties (typically, a client and a server).
-The preferred usage for this meaning is "RPC exchange". () A single message from an exchange as defined in the previous definition.
-The preferred usage for this term is "RPC message".
-For more information about RPC, see [C706].
+A ROP is contained in a ROP buffer for transmission over the wire. - remote procedure call (RPC): A communication protocol used primarily between client and server.
+The term has three definitions that are often used interchangeably: a runtime environment providing for communication facilities between computers (the RPC runtime); a set of request-and-response message exchanges between computers (the RPC exchange); and the single message from an RPC exchange (the RPC message).
+For more information, see [C706].